How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Aside from its most popular destinations, the Philippines has many equally stunning places waiting to be discovered.

-Because of their remote location from Manila or underdevelopment (no electricity, Wi-Fi, mobile signal, shopping malls, etc.), these off-the-radar places don’t get visited as much.
-But for travelers who want to visit places that are off the beaten path, such underrated destinations are simply perfect.
+These off-the-radar places aren’t visited as often because of their remote location or underdevelopment (no electricity, Wi-Fi, mobile signal, shopping malls, etc.).
+But for travelers who want to visit places off the beaten path, such underrated destinations are simply perfect.

 Here are the best up-and-coming tourist spots in the Philippines you should check out: